The 5 R's of Dementia Care

 Proactive Tips from Our Trusted Dementia Care Experts

-As your loved one’s dementia progresses, many behavioral issues may arise.
+As your loved one’s symptoms of dementia progresses, many behavioral expressions may occur.
 Often, paranoia, false ideas, frustration, irritability, and anxiety afflict the person living with dementia.
-All of these behaviors are bound to have an intense emotional impact on you as you’re losing someone you’ve known and loved for a lifetime.
-In the face of this emotional intensity (as your loved one accuses you of stealing, insists that he hates his favorite dish, or is sure that her husband is an impostor), it’s important to resist responding with logic and reason.
+All of these expressions are bound to have an intense emotional impact on you and it can feel like you are losing someone you’ve known and loved for a lifetime.
+In the face of this emotional intensity (as your loved one makes accusations of stealing, insists that they hate eating their favorite dish, or is sure that their spouse is an impostor), it’s important to resist responding with logic and reason.

-The 5 R’s are a psychological tool-set intended to aid caregivers when dealing with a person living with dementia.
-The 5 R’s allow caregivers to separate from the emotional impact of behavioral issues that can arise when a loved one has dementia.
+The 5 R’s are a psychological tool-set intended to aid caregivers when caring for a person living with dementia.
+The 5 R’s help caregivers to separate from the emotional impact of the behavioral expressions of dementia that can develop.

 - Remain calm: Don’t argue or try to reason.
 Take a deep breath before you act.